example42/example42.github.io/_posts/2018-03-05-catalog-diff-on-refactoring.md

     settings[:puppet_binary] = '/opt/puppetlabs/puppet/bin/puppet'

-Please note, that octocatalog-diff must have the puppetdb-termini package installed in case that you also want to get exprted resources in a nodes catalog.
+Please note, that octocatalog-diff must have the puppetdb-termini package installed in case that you also want to get exported resources in a nodes catalog.

 ## Usage

 Now you are able to verify your settings by running

     octocatalog-diff --config-test

 Read the output carefully and see whether all settings are correct for your installation.

 In normal (module) mode, octocatalog-diff will assume that the base for the catalog will be the origin/master branch on a git repository.